Skip to main content

 The Sprint Corridor

 Bus priority corridors are essentially an extended stretch of road, designed to put bus passengers first.
-They include a number of measures brought together to facilitate bus travel.
-In the case of Sprint, these are extended bus lanes and priority signalling.
+They include a number of measures to improve bus travel.
+In the case of Sprint, these include extended bus lanes and priority signalling.

 Find out more about the construction of the corridor.